 There is also a prepaid SMART card that drivers can use.
 This offers a 10% discount on tolls.
 However, it only really makes sense to apply for this if you visit Croatia very frequently or you are embarking on a long trip of more than several weeks.

-Have any additional questions about renting a car in Croatia or planning a Croatia trip in general?
+Have any additional questions about renting a car in Croatia or looking for other Croatia travel tips?
 Feel free to comment in the box below.
+You may also enjoy this post on visiting Croatia in winter.

 I’ll get back to you ASAP.
 Hvala!
 Melissa xo